your-rates-at-work-22.jpg

 • Domestic waste management service

-• Minimising waste and single-use plastics
+• Minimising total waste, problem waste and single use plastics

-• Public places, streets, beaches and graffiti
+• Clean public places, streets, beaches and graffiti

 Maintaining buildings and aquatic centres

-• Surf clubs, aquatic and recreational centres
+• Surf clubs, PCYC, aquatic and recreational centres

-• Managing amenities, Council and community buildings and cemeteries
+• Managing Council and community buildings

-• Tourism assets
+• Tourism assets at Currawong and North Narrabeen

 Delivering community and library services

-• Community centres, programs and grants
+• Community and youth development programs, centres and grants

-• Arts, creative and theatre/performance spaces
+• Arts programs, and creative and performance spaces

 • Childcare centres, vacation care and family day care